mikeymischief/mikeymischief.github.io/_posts/2023-09-11-synergy-cube-enemy.md

 ### Boros Equipment
 <img src="/images/mtg/eld-359-embercleave.jpg" alt="Embercleave" width="200"/><img src="/images/mtg/wwk-20-stoneforge-mystic.jpg" alt="Stoneforge Mystic" width="200"/><img src="/images/mtg/woe-298-kellan-the-fae-blooded.jpg" alt="Kellan, the Fae-Blooded" width="200"/>

 The Boros Equipment deck is a straight aggro deck that uses Equipment in order to quickly defeat opponents.
 The best of these is [Embercleave](https://mikeymischief.github.io/images/mtg/eld-359-embercleave.jpg) as it can deal massive amounts of damage in a short period of time.
 Both Kellan, the Fae-Blooded and Stoneforge Mystic can fetch your best equipment making the performance of this Boros deck consistent enough to be a threat anytime you see any of these cards in the draft.
 Players can opt-in to the Legends-matter subtheme with cards like [Merry, Esquire of Rohan](https://mikeymischief.github.io/images/mtg/ltr-437-merry-esquire-of-rohan.jpg) and [Yoshimaru, Ever-Faithful](https://mikeymischief.github.io/images/mtg/nec-46-yoshimaru-ever-faithful.jpg).
 The benefits to Boros over the mono color decks is that you will be trading consistency for power.
-Don't forget that [](https://mikeymischief.github.io/images/mtg/.jpg) is her own, one-card, archetype!
+Don't forget that [Winota, Joiner of Forces](https://mikeymischief.github.io/images/mtg/iko-349-winota-joiner-of-forces.jpg) is her own, one-card, archetype!

 ### Simic Tokens